|The Resort l The Attraction l The Inn|

 As part of that vision, what is now the Frank Lloyd Wright Visitor Center opened in 1967 at a gala affair attended by Ladybird Johnson, LBJ’s wife.
 At the same time plans began for the Robert Trent Jones, Sr. golf course.
 The Springs Course opened in 1971 as the most northern course that Robert Trent Jones, Sr. had designed.

 The North Nine was designed by Roger Packard and two-time U.S. Open Champion Andy North and was opened in May of 1994.

-After many years as The Springs Golf Course, The Springs Golf Club Resort was born May 13th, 1993 when its doors were opened for the first time.
-The Resort was designed by Charles Montooth, a senior fellowship member at Taliesin and one of Wright’s students.
+After many years as The Springs Golf Course with just a trailer to welcome guests, The Springs Golf Club Resort opened May 13th, 1993.
+The 80 room Resort was designed by Charles Montooth, a senior fellowship member at Taliesin and one of Wright’s students.
 Since opening, several amenities have been added along with constant improvement to the golf course.

 The property was purchased by Vivid, Inc. on June 10th, 1999 and The Springs Golf Club Resort became The House on the Rock Resort.